 If you like the idea of having fresh produce at home, then it isn’t necessary to have a large backyard or a green thumb to create results.
 A company called iHarvest has created an automated indoor gardening system that lets you grow up to 30 plants all year through hydroponics.

-That means you can grow herbs, vegetables, or fruits without giving the indoor garden a second thought.
+You can grow herbs, vegetables, or fruits without giving the indoor garden a second.

 It’s like having a grocery store that you can access at home whenever you need something to eat!

 Plants Grow Up to 50% Faster in This System

 When you use hydroponics correctly, then plants can grow up to 50% faster than they would in optimized soil.

 That means the time that it takes to create edible foods is minimal.
 Even seasonal products can be ready to go within a couple of months.

 There’s also the size of the indoor garden from iHarvest to consider.

 It is slim and compact, making it a usable system in even tiny studio apartments.

 You only need 2.5 square feet of space to accommodate this investment.